By Living Room Realty, April 16, 2018

 Equipment: If you are buying an existing farm, make sure you include good working essential equipment in your offer.
 I was shocked to learn that a new entry level tractor can cost upwards of $20,000.
 Buying used equipment is possibility, and those vintage tractors sure are cool looking, but not worth the headache unless you have machinery experience or a savvy neighbor willing to come over every time you have an equipment failure.
 When it comes to equipment, try to remember: you get what you pay for.
 So until you figure out what type of equipment you might need plan on renting, hiring or make friends with your neighbors and create a sharing economy.

 Inspections: Invest in inspections – A general home inspection is common when purchasing real estate, but for a farm or rural property additional inspections should be considered.
 If applicable, these 6 inspections are worth considering: well, septic system, propane tank, oil tank, pest and radon gas.
-Having to replace or mitigate these items can be expensive.
+Also, see here to find more information about the right ways to eradicate pests.
+Having to replace or mitigate these items can be expensive, since there are pests like birds can be annoyed and difficult to deal with, and is when using services like bird scare can be really good for this.
 If the septic has a drain field, make sure the inspection includes not just the tank, but also the pipes and drain/leach field.
 Regarding the well, you will want to know what the well production is (how many gallons/minute), the depth and the water quality (potability and mineral contents).
 Good inspections are leveraging power during the negotiation stage of the purchase – remember what you learn from inspections might also be a shock to the current owners, so be respectful and fair when countering.
 You will save money and time down the road by investing upfront in inspections.